Photographic Professional Practices

 Legal Issue: Weller and others VS Associated Newspapers Ltd

 On the 21st October 2012, Mail Online (owned by Associated Newspapers Limited) published an article in which photos of musician Paul Weller and his three children.
 Dylan Weller, Mr Weller’s daughter, was 16 years old at the time and the other two children were his 10 month old twin sons, John Paul and Bowie.
 The photographs were of the family simply shopping in the street at stopping at a cafe.
-Weller sued the company for the misuse of private information and breaching the family’s rights under the Data Protection Act 1998 as the newspaper never pixellated or blurred the children faces in the photos.
+Weller sued the company for the misuse of private information and breaching the family’s rights under Article 8 of the Data Protection Act 1998 as the newspaper never pixellated or blurred the children faces in the photos.
 Associated Newspapers Ltd said that they had the right to publish the images under Article 10 of the Human Rights Act as it allowed them the freedom of expression.

 The decision was made that the children had a rightful expectation to privacy and that the violation of their Article 8 right overrides Associated Newspapers Ltd Article 10 right.
 The Weller’s were awarded £10,000 in total damages.